Reducing resistance to bacteria in healthcare

-Two people can go to the very same restaurant, have the same food, and one of them would end up ill and the other won’t.
+Two people can go to the very same restaurant and have the same food, and one of them would end up ill and the other won’t.

-How do food-borne illnesses get in our food to begin with?
+How do food-borne illnesses get into our food to begin with?

 There are several ways.
 First of all, the produce itself could be contaminated before it even set foot inside your restaurant or factory.
 The work surfaces could also be unclean – there is a very specific technique to clean them, so some shops may be exerting a lot of effort to keep them clean, but they would still be unhygienic.
 The food could become infected from the surfaces or the tools used to make it like the bowls and silverware etc.